maryi/CSCW-Project/Project report/ReportDocument.md

 If the user indicates collaboration between a single community, that information does not factor into the recommendation of a specific tool.
 However, if the user indicates for example, engineering and general public, our application can have an additional filter to select potentially good tools for those domains.

 In particular, the selection of possible values for this descriptor was based on the high level categories of JACS ([Joint Academic Coding System](https://www.hesa.ac.uk/index.php?option=com_content&view=article&id=158 "JACS")).
-For a complete list of possible values in this descriptor refer to [APPENDIX 1](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%201%20-%20Domains%20values%20based%20on%20JACS.md)
+For a complete list of possible values in this descriptor refer to [Appendix 1](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%201%20-%20Domains%20values%20based%20on%20JACS.md)

 *Purpose*: This descriptor was added to complete the definition of the coordinated action.
 We wanted to be specific about the kind of collaboration described by the user.
 We based our selection of possible values in the typology described by Bower (2015) as technologies for collaboration.
 The complete list of possible values is in [Appendix 2](https://github.com/maryi/CSCW-Project/blob/master/Project%20report/APPENDIX%202%20-%20Purpose%20values.md)